 The Financial Conduct Authority is a financial services regulator.
-It requires us, Prudential, to give you this important information to help you decide whether our Premier Executive Pension Plan is right for you.
+It requires us, Prudential, to give you this important information to help you decide whether the Premier Personal Pension Plan is right for you.
 You should read this document carefully so that you understand what you are buying, and then keep it safe for future reference.

-About the Premier Executive Pension Plan
+About the Premier Personal Pension Plan

-The Premier Executive Pension Plan gives you access to a range of investments to help you save for retirement in a tax efficient way.
-It will also allow you to transfer funds from another pension arrangement.
+The Prudential Premier Personal Pension Plan gives you access to a range of investments to help you save for retirement in a tax efficient way.
+It's only open for increases to regular contributions under existing Premier and pre-Premier (Scottish Amicable Life, also known as SAL) personal pension plans.

-If you still have questions about our Premier Executive Pension Plan after reading this booklet, please look at the "Get in touch" section for our contact details.
+If you still have questions about our Premier Personal Pension Plan after reading this booklet, please look at the "Get in touch" section for our contact details.
 If you have a financial adviser, please contact them in the first instance.